 Ask questions.
 It’s important to ask any questions along the way and specifically before you make an offer.
 Ask about pets, satellite dishes, what you can and can’t to do in your unit and with the building.
 Read over the conditions and restrictions report that you’ll get when you make an offer or you can even request it before you place an offer.
 Don’t hesitate are asking any questions that come up so you feel confident in your purchase.

 Have more questions?
 Let me know!
-We’d love to answer any questions you have about buying a condo or PCBeach condominiums.
+We’d love to answer any questions you have about buying or renting a condo or PCBeach condominiums.